TaillessSheep/BCI/README.md

   - 06/05/2018: Data from the EPOC+ headset has **_successfull_** transfered to MATLAB, and plotted out with MATLAB.
 The communication is done with the Python-MATLAB API library (plan C from last note). _PNT_: 1.
 The communication done today was only for single channel, so need to extand the system to multi-channels; 2.
 Identify and delete the useless function in the emokit package; 3.
 Start looking into the actual signal processing part(now that the data is in MATLAB).

   - 06/06/2018: Data acquisition **_done_** of headset EPOC+.
 Last PNT_1 is done, and 2 partially done. _PNT_:Start looking into the actual signal processing part(last PNT_3).

+  - 06/09/2018: The software for the g.tech headset is finally arrived.
+Basic data data acqusition is already understood.
+Currently working on formating the data for the convenience of later processing.